Little Manila

 A Little Manila (Munting Maynila or Maliit na Maynila), also known as a Manilatown (Bayang Maynila) or Filipinotown (Bayang Pilipino), is a community with a large Filipino immigrant and descendant population.
-Little Manilas are enclaves of Overseas Filipinos consisting of people of Filipino origin living outside of the Philippines.
+Little Manilas are enclaves of overseas Filipinos, a term for Filipinos living outside of the Philippines indefinitely or for a limited period.

-This term applies to Filipinos who are both abroad indefinitely as citizens or permanent residents of a different country, and to those Filipino citizens abroad for a limited, definite period, such as on a work contract or as students.
 It can also include seamen and others who work outside the Philippines, but are neither permanent nor temporary residents of another country.

 Characteristics

-Filipino markets
+Filipino markets and Businesses

 According to Rick Bonus, author of Locating Filipino Americans: Ethnicity and the Cultural Politics of Space, "...Filipinos only deal with Filipinos."
-The author meant that in a Filipino society is very "tightly bound" and tend to only purchase Filipino products only from known Filipino grocery stores, even though the same products may be available at more mainstream retailers.
+The author meant that Filipino society is very "tightly bound" and tends to only purchase Filipino products only from known Filipino grocery stores, even though the same products may be available at more mainstream retailers.

 Filipino restaurants

-Many Filipinos who grow up in a Filipino enclave experience a yearning only for Filipino food.
+Many Filipinos who grow up in a Filipino enclave experience a yearning for Filipino food.
 For example, one author stated that "... my stomach was trained at an early age to love Filipino food.
 I ate tocino (sweet pork) and longanisa (sweet sausage) for breakfast, and had adobo, pancit, and beef caldereta for dinner...
 White kids... would make faces at my food and ask what I was eating."

-Income and schooling

-According to an article, the percentage of Filipinos living below the poverty line is one of the lowest among Asian groups with the third highest income level averaging around $65,000 U.S. dollars.
-Sterngass further states that education is a priority in this culture as well.